Shaw + Smith, Adelaide Hills Shiraz

 Vinification

-Once at the winery, the hand-picked fruit was fermented as a combination of whole berries (40%) and whole bunches (60%) in open fermenters, with gentle plunging and minimal working.
-The wine was then matured in French oak, one third of which was new, for 14 months prior to bottling.
+Once at the winery, the hand-picked fruit was fermented as a combination of whole berries and whole bunches in open fermenters, with gentle plunging and minimal working.
+The wine was then matured for 10 months in 500 and 600 litre French oak barrels, 20% new, prior to bottling.
+It then spent 16 months in bottle before release.

 Tasting Notes & Technical Details